shilohai1/voidr.health/src/blogs/21-unveiling-the-hidden-risks-of-vaping-to-lungs.md

 ## Is Vaping Safer Than Smoking?

 While e-cigarettes contain fewer traditional carcinogens than tobacco cigarettes, it’s a mistake to consider them safe.
 Modern studies highlight:
-- Vapors contain **formaldehyde, acrolein, and other cancer-associated chemicals**, which can damage DNA and potentially contribute to tumor formation over time—even if definitive cancer risk signals in never-smokers remain inconclusive.
+- Vapors contain **formaldehyde, acrolein, and other cancer-associated chemicals**, which can damage DNA and potentially contribute to tumor formation over time, even if definitive cancer risk signals in non-smokers remain inconclusive.
 - Short-term use impairs lung function on par with traditional smoking.
 - Secondhand vapor is not harmless.
 It exposes bystanders to nicotine, ultrafine particles, heavy metals, and organic solvents.